-I really value the teachers at RBAir and their flexibility to work with whatever is going on with me use this to help students flourish.
+I really value the teachers at RBAir and their flexibility to work with whatever is going on with me minute sessions.

 Between our four 'brick and mortar' Centres and Red Balloon of the Air, students are able to study over 35 subjects, tailored to their individual interests.